 Given regular course participation, staying on schedule, and careful and comprehensive reading, this online death and dying course will help students:

 - Become familiar with the developmental and lifespan processes related to death, dying, and grief.

 - Relate to the personal and emotional aspects of death, dying, and loss.

 - Recognize a range of loss experiences and know how to support people in their experiences of loss and grief.

 - Understand theories about, and research on, coping with death, dying, and other losses.

 - Accurately apply theories and concepts to grief and coping with loss.

 - Become familiar with medical, legal, financial, and cross-cultural issues related to death and dying.

 This course can be applied toward:

-HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology).
+HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology); completion of 30 credits.